 How air conditioning helps your health

-- Filtering out the bad – modern home air conditioners are designed to improve air quality as well as cool the home (and heat them as well, in the case of reverse cycle air conditioning in Melbourne).
+- Filtering out the bad – modern home air conditioners are designed to improve air quality as well as cool the home (and heat them as well, in the case of reverse cycle air conditioning).
 They come with filters that help in the removal of dust, odours and other allergens.Remember to regularly clean your filter and replace it where necessary to prevent it becoming clogged and unable to perform its task.
 A clogged filter reduces the efficiency of your unit and can lead to additional wear and tear on it, so make regular filter cleaning a priority in your home.

 - Dehumidifying – if your home is prone to damp or has suffered flooding, the dehumidifier setting on your air conditioner can be used to reduce humidity.
 This in turn can help to reduce the risk of mould build-up and also eliminate musty smells.